Github-Anderson/SI100B-Report/README.md

 np.savez(fileName, train = train, train_labels = train_labels)
 ````

-Pay special attention to the grammar when splitting the picture.
+Pay special attention to the ***grammar related to Numpy*** when splitting the picture.

 #### Part 3: Detecting the Numbers

 At first, it is abstract for us to think how can we detect and extract the number out of the paper.
 But after knowing how and why, we will find it quite simple.

 First we know that the white part of a gray scale picture is actually determined by the gray level of pixels.
 But how might we know where is the number?
 We have to grasp the information of the gray level.
 But the key problem is that the range of the gray level is from 0 to 255.
 We can't simply tell which pixel belongs to the number, for the values of gray level vary from each to each.
-So we have to use a process to 'force' that the gray level of each pixel can be only either 0 or 255.
+So we have to use a procedure to 'force' that the gray level of each pixel can be only either 0 or 255.
 To realize this, we have to use a threshold to decide whether the gray level of a pixel is going to be changed into 0 or 255.

 Through this process, we change the gray scale picture into a ***binary*** one.

 <img src="img/binary.png" style="zoom:15%;" />

 OK.
 Now we have a matrix, whose elements can only be 0 or 255.
 What to do next is quite clear.
 We have to scan the matrix from left to the right, detecting where the 0 changes into 255 (type 1) and where the 255 change into 0 (type 2).
 Not all changes of this kind should be recorded.
-When the change of type 1 is detected, what we seek for should be change of type 2.
-The area between the column of the index recorded in pair is in fact the number!
-Record the index of the column required, and this will help us split the matrix vertically.
+When the change of type 1 is detected, what we seek for should be a change of type 2.
+The area between the columns of the indexes recorded in pair is in fact the number!
+Record the indexes of the column required, and this will help us split the matrix vertically.
 As for the rows, we do the similar things like that, so as to correctly split the matrix horizontally.
 First split the whole matrix vertically, then split every unit horizontally, and we will get the number matrix we want!

-Remark that to further increase the accuracy, we make some adjustment to increase the width of  the black margin.
+Note that to further increase the accuracy, we make some adjustment to increase the width of  the black margin.
 All these functions are written in the file ***'my_function.py'*** .

 ````python
 # Note that we make some adjustment in the code so as to increase the margin